danielgavrilov/ledger/README.md

 # get the balance for a specific entity
 ledger.get_balance('mary', before='2015-01-17')

-# In both cases, the `before` argument is optional.
-Not supplying it considers
+# In both cases, the (optional) `before` argument filters out
+# any transactions made on or after the supplied date.
+Not
-# every transaction made.
+# supplying it considers every transaction made.
 ```